mozilla/data-docs/src/concepts/pipeline/http_edge_spec.md

 - _400_ - Bad request, for example an un-encoded space in the URL.
 - _404_ - not found - POST/PUT to an unknown namespace
 - _405_ - wrong request type (anything other than POST/PUT)
-- _411_ - missing content-length header
-- _413_ - request body too large (Note that if we have badly-behaved clients that retry on `4XX`, we may opt to send back 202 on body/path too long).
+- _413_ - request body too large
-- _414_ - request path too long (See above)
+- _431_ - a request header (or other captured metadata attribute) exceeds PubSub's 1024 byte attribute limit
 - _500_ - internal error
+- _507_ - insufficient storage - the edge's local retry queue is full (for example during an extended PubSub outage)

 ### Supported HTTP Headers